 By the 19th century, cannabis was regarded as an effective pain reliever and hypnotic.
 Over one hundred medical publications in the United States and Europe discussed the plant’s therapeutic benefits.
 However, with the development of synthetic opiates and NSAIDs, “the prevalence of cannabis as a medicine and its necessity as an analgesic…began to decline.”

-While cannabis might not be a mainstream pain reliever anymore, the majority of medical marijuana patients use cannabis to manage their chronic pain.
+While cannabis might not be a mainstream pain reliever anymore, many medical marijuana patients use cannabis to manage their mild day-to-day pain.
 Many feel it is highly effective.